Tiarama/architect-portfolio/README.md

 # architect-portfolio
-Online portfolio website for a professional architect
+## Getting more practice in responsive web design by creating a portfolio website for Lalita, an aspiring architect.
+### Playing with an intricate use of *Intersection Observers*